westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

 The following script uses *QEMU* to run a virtual machine with 8 CPU cores, 16 GiB of memory, and bridged networking.
 The bridge device *virbr0* is assumed already to exist.
-The last device added to the virtual machine on the *QEMU* command line is a 32 GiB NVMe ZNS device.
+The last device added to the virtual machine on the *QEMU* command line is a 32 GiB NVMe device with Zoned Namespace support.

 ```bash
 #!/bin/sh